What are the most spectacular roads in Argentina?

-Abra del Cóndor is a high mountain pass at an elevation of 3.942m (12,933ft) above the sea level located on the boundary of Jujuy and Salta provinces, in Argentina.
+Abra del Infiernillo is a high mountain pass at an elevation of 3,056 m (10,026 ft) above sea level, located in Argentina.
+It’s the highest point on all the roads in Tucumán province.

-Lagunillas del Farallón is a high mountain town at an elevation of 4.182m (13,720ft) above the sea level, located located in the High Andes, in Jujuy, a province of Argentina, located in the extreme northwest of the country.
+Lagunillas del Farallón is a high mountain town at an elevation of 4,182m (13,720ft) above sea level, located in Jujuy, a province of Argentina.

-Salar del Rincón is a salt pan at an elevation of 4.015m (13,172ft) above the sea level, located in Los Andes department in Salta Province, Argentina.
+Salar del Rincón is a salt lake at an elevation of 4,015m (13,172ft) above sea level, located in the Los Andes department of Argentina.

-Cuesta del Farallón is a high mountain pass at an elevation of 4.625m (15,173ft) above the sea level located in Jujuy Province in Argentina.
+Cuesta del Farallón is a high mountain pass at an elevation of 4,625m (15,173ft) above sea level, located in Jujuy Province in Argentina.

 Ojos del Salado is a massive stratovolcano on the Argentina-Chile border and the highest volcano in the world at 6,891m (22,608ft) above sea level.
 This mountain has been the scene of several records for attaining the highest altitude aboard a land vehicle.
 It’s one of the highest accessible points by car on Earth.

-Paso Internacional Ciénaga de Paicone-Río Mojón is an international high mountain pass at an elevation of 3.627m (11,889ft) above the sea level, located on the border of Argentina and Bolivia.
+Cerro Pan de Azúcar is a mountain pass at an elevation of 1,023m (3,356ft) above sea level, located in the province of Córdoba, Argentina.

-Puna Jujeña is a high mountain pass at an elevation of 4.438m (14,560ft) above the sea level, located in Jujuy Province in Argentina in the Rinconada Department.
+Abra del Gallo is a high mountain pass at an elevation of 4,630m (15,190ft) above sea level, located in Salta Province, Argentina.
+It's one of the highest roads in the country.

 Paso Internacional Río Encuentro is an international bridge located on the Argentinian-Chilean border.
 It’s one of the most spectacular bridges in the world.

-Abra Blanca is a high mountain pass at an elevation of 4.102m (13,458ft) above the sea level, located in Salta Province, in northwestern Argentina.
+Abra Blanca is a high mountain pass at an elevation of 4,102m (13,458ft) above sea level, located in Salta Province, in Argentina.

 Pascua Lama is an international high mountain peak at an elevation of 5.256m (17,244ft) above the sea level, located in the Andes mountains, on the southern reaches of Atacama Desert, on the border of Argentina and Chile.
 It's one of the highest roads of Argentina.